retypeapp/retype/guides/linking.md

 ---
 ## URL Tokens

-To help with links, two token characters can be used with links.
-They are particularly useful for websites deployed inside a domain's directory or virtual path, like `http://www.mysite.com/docs`.
+To help linking around Retype documents, two different token characters can be used to prefix addresses.
+They are particularly useful for websites deployed inside a domain's directory or virtual path, like `http://example.com/docs`.

 ### Circumflex URL Token

-The circumflex token (`^`), also called "root token", allows the reference to a path outside Retype's deploy file structure.
-Using the `http://www.mysite.com/docs` example, this would help define links outside the `/docs` prefix, as a means to ensure links could point to resources outside of retype's root yet in the same website.
+The circumflex token (`^`), often called "root token" or "caret token", allows the reference to a path outside Retype's deploy file structure.
+Using the `http://example.com/docs` site as example, the token helps making links outside the `/docs` path space, as a means to ensure links pointing to resources outside of Retype's root, yet in the same website.
+Avoiding then unintended transformations in the final URL.

-One side effect of using rooted links is, the address won't be checked or replaced by Retype at build time like tokenless links are, so linking to `.md` files won't be subject to the usual transformation from the examples above.
+One side effect of using rooted links is, the address will not be checked or replaced by Retype at build time like ordinary links are.
+This means, linking to `.md` files will not be subject to the usual transformation showcased in the examples above.

 !!!
-For effect of the examples below, we asume Retype is being deployed to `http://www.mysite.com/docs`.
+For the examples below, suppose Retype is being deployed to `http://example.com/docs`.
 !!!

 === Examples